aklapatch/worship-attempt/notes.md

   more lazily through the database, but I can't think of a way to do that without repeatedly reading to the database every draw call(THAT'S REALLY BAD).

+## misc
+- there was a memory leak in the image menu, I needed to implement a system where new textures are only generated/allocated if the image_list size changes

 ## TODO: What to work on next
 - work on taking over a screen with glfw and displaying an image with text on the full screen.
   - bind ESC so that it stops taking over the screen when released